The 30-Day Challenge: Why One Month Can Transform Your Habits

 The paradox: by asking for less commitment, 30-day challenges often achieve more change.

-The Completion Effect
+What is The Completion Effect?

 There's something psychologically satisfying about completing a defined challenge.
 The clear endpoint creates a sense of accomplishment that open-ended goals lack.